djccarew/watson-vr-custom-classifer-lab/README.md

   ![](doc/source/images/watson-services.png?raw=true)

-5. In the `Visual Recognition` section click on the name of your service instances
+5. In the `Visual Recognition` section click on the name of your service instance

 6. Click on the `Credentials` tab